Pet insurance for pre-existing conditions

 What are my options if my pet has a pre-existing condition?

 Generally, pet insurance companies won’t cover pre-existing conditions at all.
-This isn’t terribly surprising – it’s equivalent to trying to get car insurance after your car has already been in an accident.
+This isn’t terribly surprising – it’s equivalent to trying to get a quote for car insurance after your car has already been in an accident.
 While you might still be able to get pet insurance, your policy will exclude the particular condition that your pet was diagnosed for and may even be limited.

 Lifetime pet insurance is typically the only policy that will cover your pet for any conditions they may develop in the future but it’s always best to check with the insurer to be clear.